-Flack comes to SDSU after serving as an assistant/JV coach at Grand View University in Des Moines, Iowa.
+Flack came to SDSU after serving as an assistant/JV coach at Grand View University in Des Moines, Iowa.
 He also spent two seasons at Urbandale High School in Des Moines as a varsity assistant from 2011-13.
 While at Urbandale, the J-Hawks posted a 33-14 record over the course of two seasons, and made the Class 4A State Tournament in 2013.

 Before working at Grand View and Urbandale, Flack spent one season at Iowa State, assisting the Cyclone men's basketball program in video editing, player development and various other day-to-day operations.
 He began coaching at Marshalltown Community College in Marshalltown, Iowa, following a season as a player from 2007-08.